Evernorth/mongo-kafka-credential-provider/README.md

 The above diagram shows the case for a sink connector.
 In this case, the kafka role can assume roles from AWS Accounts A, B and C and consequently has the ability to send traffic from any topic to any Atlas Database/Collection.
 The same is applicable for the source connector as well.

 To solve this, we have made changes to the ``AwsAssumeRoleCredentialProvider`` class to enable addition of an external id if the property ``mongodbaws.auth.mechanism.externalId.enabled`` is set to true.
-The external id is set to the value derived from ``topics`` property of the sink connector or the ``database`` and ``collection`` (concatenated with a - separator) based on the type of connector (sink or source).
+The external id is set to the value derived from ``topics`` property of the sink connector or the ``database`` and ``collection`` (concatenated with a - separator) properties of the source connector based on the type of connector (sink or source) in use.

 The Connector sends this external ID as part of the assume role request.
 Consequently, an external id condition needs to be added to the trust relationships of the role that is assumed.
 An example is given below.